FindArticles FindArticles

 AOSP vs. “stock Android” and GMS

-How the AOSP stack fits together
+How does the AOSP stack work?

 Updates, Treble, and Mainline

-Who builds on AOSP—and why
+Who builds on AOSP — and why

 Governance, licensing, and compliance

-Developer tools: GSIs and testing
+Developer opportunities: GSIs and testing

 Latest News